 The Fonds requires the Common Canadian CV and the PDF Detailed Contributions file to be included in the appropriate section of the E-portfolio.
+At the stage of the full application, the Fonds requires the Common Canadian CV and the PDF Detailed Contributions file to be included in the appropriate section of the E-portfolio.
 The applicant must complete the Fonds Société et Culture version of the Common Canadian CV, update this document within 12 months prior to the competition deadline, and complete the Detailed Contributions file in due form.
 The document Preparing a CV for the Fonds, available in the program’s Toolbox, can be consulted as needed.

 1. PROGRAM OBJECTIVES

 The aim of the Research Support for New Academics program is to:

 - Enable the completion of an individual research project;

 - Help support a new generation of researchers and university instructors by assisting new academics embarking upon their careers in establishing themselves as independent researchers and becoming competitive at the national and international levels;